pysam-developers/pysam/doc/usage.rst

 Using the pileup-engine
 =======================

-The :term:`pileup` engine of htslib_ iterates over all reads that are aligned to a :term:`region`.
 In contrast to :term:`fetching`, the :term:`pileup` engine returns for each base in the :term:`reference` sequence the reads that map to that particular position.
+In the typical view of reads stacking vertically on top of the reference sequence similar to a multiple alignment, :term:`fetching` iterates over the rows of this implied multiple alignment while a :term:`pileup` iterates over the :term:`columns`.

 ..
    Again, there are two principal methods to iterate.